 • 2045 WATS Long Range Transportation Plan Recommend for Adoption -Scott Williams started by thanking the Tech committee for all its help in moving this along.
+He also thanked the various committees that did their changes...RVT, STEP and the Airport Authority.
+He said that we did not need to go over the information again.
 Scott felt that we have a strong product.
 He said that we had done some presentations to various groups-he spoke to local businesses at the Chamber of Commerce meeting.
 Austin presented at the public meeting at the County Commissioner's meeting and Sal presented at the Planning Commission.
+Public Comment was from 9/15 to 10/30.
+Letters went out to the Municipalities asking them to show the information on their websites.
+We also sent hard copies to the Tribal Nations.

-Scott asked Sal about how many public comments we received Sal said about 12.
-But we also added them to the public comments concerning intersection issues, For those we got about 25-30 A motion to adopt and recommend the 2045 WATS Long Range Transportation Plan was by Skip 2nd by Dean
+A motion to adopt and recommend the 2045 WATS Long Range Transportation Plan was by Rick Mirbito, $2^{\rm nd}$ by Dean